ayulockin/NextBench/README.md

 python eval.py
 ```

-The following will load the MATH500 dataset and run the evaluation using the exact match metric.
+The following will load the MATH500 and MMLU-Pro datasets and run the evaluation using the exact match metric.

 <details>
 <summary>Citations</summary>